 Although websites are at a major risk of being hacked, the methods we discussed above can help deter attackers from targeting your website.
 Therefore, it’s important to conduct a full website security audit to determine the current state of your website’s security so you know the next steps to take.

-If you’re feeling a bit overwhelmed by the above processes, or just don’t have the extra time to implement them, please contact us.
+If you’re feeling a bit overwhelmed by the above, or just don’t have the extra time to implement the changes to secure your website, please contact us.
 We can help get you on the right path to protecting your website from becoming the target of a cyber attack.